Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Methodology

 \subsubsection{STDAE}

-The embedding $\mathbf{E}$, derived from the mainline traffic features, is fed into two parallel modules that share the same architecture but serve different objectives.
+Spatiotemporal decoupling is the core design principle of STDAE for modeling interactions between mainline and ramp traffic flows.
+Unlike coupled architectures such as STGCN \cite{WOS:000764175403107} and DCRNN \cite{li2017diffusion} that jointly learn spatial–temporal dependencies, our framework explicitly separates these dimensions.
+This design is physically motivated: spatial correlations are primarily determined by road topology, whereas temporal dynamics arise from periodic demand patterns and traffic wave propagation.
+Decoupling enables more precise representation learning, alleviates feature interference and over-smoothing, and reduces computational complexity compared with high-dimensional joint attention mechanisms \cite{WOS:001347142804014}.
+Specifically, a stack of Transformer encoder layers is employed to extract heterogeneous spatial features by modeling interactions between mainline and ramp flows, thereby capturing latent spatial dependencies among ramps.
+The resulting embedding $\mathbf{E}$, derived from mainline traffic features, is then fed into two parallel modules with identical architectures but distinct learning objectives.

-\textbf{Spatial Reconstruction Module (SAE)}.
-This module extracts the spatial heterogeneity features of ramp and mainline traffic flows through a stack of Transformer encoder layers.
+\textbf{Spatial Reconstruction Module (SAE).} This module extracts the spatial heterogeneity features of ramp and mainline traffic flows through a stack of Transformer encoder layers.
 By leveraging the interaction between mainline and ramp flows, the module is able to capture the underlying spatial dependencies across different ramps.

-\textbf{Encoding}.
-To enable the model to focus on the spatial dimension, the input embedding $E$ is first transposed along the spatial ($M$) and ramp ($P$) dimensions.
-The transposed tensor is then fed into the spatial encoder.
-After encoding and layer normalization, the result is transposed back to the original dimension order to form the spatial representation $H^{(S)} \in \mathbb{R}^{M \times P \times D}$.
-This process can be expressed as:
+To enable the model to focus on the spatial dimension, the input embedding $\mathbf{E}$ is first transposed along the spatial ($M$) and temporal ($P$) dimensions.
+The transposed tensor $\mathbf{E}^T \in \mathbb{R}^{M \times P \times D}$ is then fed into the spatial encoder.
+Within each encoder layer, the spatial self-attention is computed among all ramps at each time step, formulated as: